yeguang-xue/yeguang-xue.github.io/cv.md

 * National Scholarship by Ministry of Education of The People's Republic of China (2011)

-#### Services
+## Services

+* Reviewer:
-* Reviewer: *Journal of Applied Mechanics (Transactions of the ASME)*, *Journal of the Mechanics and Physics of Solids*, *Mechanics of Materials*
+    - *Journal of Applied Mechanics (Transactions of the ASME)*
+    - *Journal of the Mechanics and Physics of Solids*
+    - *Mechanics of Materials*
-* Teaching Assistant/Grader at Northwestern University: Advanced Fracture Mechanics, Mechanics of Thin Films, Mechanics of Composite Materials, Fluid Mechanics
+* Teaching Assistant/Grader at Northwestern University:
+    - Advanced Fracture Mechanics
+    - Mechanics of Thin Films
+    - Mechanics of Composite Materials
+    - Fluid Mechanics
-* Trainer for Northwestern Research Computing Workshops: Introduction to Julia, Introduction to Vim
+* Workshop Lecturer at Northwestern Research Computing Services:
+    - Introduction to Vim
+    - Introduction to Julia

-#### Skills
+## Skills

 * Finite element software packages: ABAQUS, ANSYS APDL, COMSOL
 * Molecular dynamics simulation: Lammps, Gromacs
 * Programming Languages/Frameworks: C/C++, Python, Matlab/Octave, Julia, C#/.NET, Bash, SQL
-* Full-stack web development: Flask, jQuery, Bootstrap
+* Full-stack web development(FastAPI, Flask, Vue, Bootstrap)

-#### Publications
+## Publications

 Please see a full list of publications [here]({% link publications.md %}).

-#### Presentations
+## Presentations

 * Reversible Adhesion of Shape Memory Relief Structures and its Application in Transfer Printing, *1st Midwest Mechanics of Materials and Structures workshop* (Champaign, IL, 2015)
 * Mechanical Design of Soft, Wearable Microfluidic Devices, *SES 2017* (Boston, MA, 2017)